jfroelich/rss-reader/src/condense-html-document-notes.md

 The image gets filtered later, which is why I am seeing the empty cell.
 This is from before that image gets filtered.
 It would be nice if the is empty could also pick up the spacer image and still treat it as empty.

+This may just get fixed if i fix the remove tiny images stuff